Christmas decoration donations

 Each academic year at Ranelagh starts with a very important job...electing the school council!
-There is one representative from each class, apart from Year 6 where there are three as there is a chair, secretary and treasurer.
+There is one representative from each class, apart from Year 5/6 where there is a representative from each year group per class.
 Voting for our school council members creates a fantastic opportunity for our pupils to learn about democracy.

-Meetings take place weekly on a Monday with Miss Last.
-The meeting is run according to an agenda and the secretary is responsible for keeping the minutes.
+Meetings take place with School council members and Miss Felgate.
+The meeting is run according to an agenda and minutes are taken so we can refer back to what has been discussed.
 Also, weekly meetings enable issues to be discussed as they arise.

 The successful candidates must have the following attributes: reliability, fairness, honesty, enthusiasm approachable and must be committed in their role of improving our school.